TKZC0615/AdasNet/README.md

 **Unsupervised Binocular Depth Perception on Driving Scenario**<br>
 Ningqi Luo', Chengxi Yang", Wenxiu Sun" and Binheng Song'.<br>
 'Tsinghua University, "SenseTime Group Limited.<br>
-Emails: lnq16@mails.tsinghua.edu.cn<br>
+Email: lnq16@mails.tsinghua.edu.cn<br>
 Submitted to 24th International Conference on Pattern Recognition, [ICPR'2018](http://www.icpr2018.org/)

 ## Introduction
-To achive depth perception on drving scenario (i) We construct a cascade residual network which takes pairwise stereo images as input and output disparity map of the single left image.
-The training process of this neural network is not reliant on ground truth disparities. (ii) We propose an occlusion-aware reconstruction matching loss function.
-Nowadays the similarity evaluations between reconstructed and conference images do not consider of the occlusion area.
-We design an occlusion module and add it into matching loss. (iii) We train our unsupervised model on KITTI stereo 2012, stereo 2015, Cityscapes and our own dataset.
+To achive depth perception on drving scenario (i) We construct a CNN-based neural network which takes pairwise stereo images as input and output disparity map of the single left image.
+The training process of this neural network is not reliant on ground truth disparities. (ii) We propose an occlusion-aware reconstruction loss function.
+Nowadays the similarity evaluations between reconstructed and reference images do not consider of the occlusion area.
+We design an occlusion module and add it into matching loss. (iii) We train our unsupervised model on KITTI Stereo 2012, Stereo 2015, Cityscapes and our self-collected dataset.
 Trained model is available in [Baiduyun](https://pan.baidu.com/s/1c1GJzna).

 ## How to Use
 ### Prerequisites